turingschool/try-turing/backend-online-advanced/hashes/index.md

 <div class="try-it-new">
   <h2>Try It: Nested Collections</h2>
   <p>Declare a variable called <code class="try-it-code">all_users</code> that stores an Array.
-Your Array should have at least 2 elements, Hashes, with user information.
+Your Array should have at least 3 elements, Hashes, with user information.
 You can use the Hash that you built earlier!</p>
   <p>Print out the variable to verify your data is being stored correctly.</p>
 </div>

 ## Iterating over an Array of Hashes

 We can now put all the pieces together!
-We have built more robust student lists, so iterating over and array and filtering for pieces of information associated with students may be more helpful.
+We have built more robust student lists, so iterating over an array and filtering for pieces of information associated with videos may be more helpful.

 Let's start with `each`.
-[In the code below](https://repl.it/@ameseee/nested-collections#main.rb), we are using `each` to print out a short sentence for every kahoot:
+[In the code below](https://repl.it/@ameseee/nested-collections#main.rb), we are using `each` to print out a short sentence for every video:

 ```ruby
 videos.each do |video|